Hollaback Girl: Writing and inspiration

 Stefani believed that some No Doubt fans would be upset with her solo effort, commenting, "[They] were probably like, 'Why is she doing this record?
 She's going to ruin everything'."
 She revealed that she too did not know why she was recording a solo album.
 For the remainder of the evening, Stefani and Pharrell incorporated this inspiration into the lyrics that eventually became "Hollaback Girl".
 The two decided that Stefani did not have to have an answer for her intentions and that the choices she made were based on what she felt was wrong or right.
 On its creation, Stefani said, "To me, it is the freshest attitude song I've heard in so long."
 Pharrell was pleased with the song, commenting, "Gwen is like the girl in high school who just had her own style."

 Because Stefani never disclosed the song title's meaning, reviewers came up with various interpretations.
 In a satirical, line-by-line analysis of the song's lyrics, OC Weekly critic Greg Stacy humorously speculated that "Gwen is apparently the captain of the cheerleader squad; she is the girl who 'hollas' the chants, not one of the girls who simply 'hollas' them back".
 The most commonly accepted meaning is that a "hollaback girl" responds positively to the "catcalls" or hollers of men, but it might mean to Stefani that she would rather take the initiative and "step it up".
 In March 2021, it was revealed that a comment made by British supermodel Naomi Campbell served as inspiration for the chorus.
-In an appearance on Campbell's YouTube talk show No Filter, Pharrell stated that she had responded to someone trying to speak, "I'm sorry, I have a name.
+In an appearance on Campbell's YouTube talk show No Filter, Pharrell stated that she had responded to someone saying, "I'm sorry, I have a name.
 I ain't no Holla Back girl", the latter phrase apparently referencing the Fabolous song "Young'n (Holla Back)"; Pharrell was inspired by the overheard conversation and incorporated the lyric into the chorus of "Hollaback Girl".